-Try this 'PICO' method to help you identify and define the scope of each component of your research question.
+Try using this 'PICO' mnemomic device to identify and define the scope of each component of your research question.

-For each each letter in P. I. C. O. you can find corresponding information using a combination of:
+For each PICO component, you can find information using a combination of:

-a) background sources listed in the "Encyclopedias, Dictionaries etc." section of this guide, and
+a) the background sources listed in the "Encyclopedias, Dictionaries etc." section of this guide, and

 b) the results of some simple preliminary CINAHL database searches